 Clinical assignments include pre-clinical laboratories and patient assignments.
 The objectives are that students apply sound decision making skills in the prescription of radiographs, become proficient in intraoral radiographic techniques.
 Students will also become familiarized with panoramic radiography.
-Case reporting under guidance allows development of skills in oral radiogic interpretation with integration of the didactic material introduced in DEN317Y1.
+Case reporting under guidance allows development of skills in oral radiologic interpretation with integration of the didactic material introduced in DEN317Y1.
 This clinical experience continues in fourth year.
-Text: Oral Radiology: Principles and Interpretation.
-White & Pharoah, 6th Ed., 2009, CV Mosby (required).